Round-tailed ground squirrel: Characteristics

-Lifecycle
+Life cycle

 The gestation period is 28 days.
 An average of 5.4 pups are born in each litter.
 They reach sexual maturity at 325 days.
 There is little information on the longevity of these animals but one wild born specimen lived to approximately 8.9 years in captivity.
 They are prey animals for coyotes, badgers, hawks and snakes.
 Round-tailed ground-squirrels have also been found with the Coccidian parasite Eimeria vilasi, normally found in other rodents and Old World marmotine rodents.

 Behavior

 Ground squirrels are well-adapted to desert life, as they mainly reside in the desert regions of the southwestern United States, northeastern Baja California, and northwestern Mexico, specifically in the state of Sonora.
 They can stay active even on the hottest of days, although they do tend to limit their activity during the heat of the afternoon sun.
 They live underground in the winter, typically from late August or September until January or February.
 They go into torpor, but do not hibernate.
 Males are active first in late January as they start mating in March.
 Ground squirrels' activity cycle makes them not aggressive or competitive.
 Their main activities include caring for newborn, finding better protection for their resources, and reducing predation.
 They chase each other and nuzzle each other.

-The greatest predator of the ground squirrel is a snake--the type of snake varying by the locality.
+The greatest predator of the ground squirrel is a snake—the type of snake varying by the locality.
 As a result, ground squirrels have evolved to perform anti-snake displays to defend themselves.
 These squirrels tend to be put on a prominent display, specifically by moving their tail back-and-forth horizontally.
 They also approach the predator and sometimes kick some dirt at the snake.